-Contributions that were added to entry fees by participants and donations from others were used to support our grants totaling $7,000 to youth groups & schools to combat underage drinking, impaired driving and teens’ lax use of seat belts.
-Plus this year we awarded scholarships totaling $4,000 to 6 deserving seniors from the region.
-That’s $11,000 given away in 2014 thanks to the generosity of many.
+Contributions added to entry fees by participants and other donations are used to support our grants to youth groups and schools to combat underage drinking, impaired driving and teens’ lax use of seat belts.
+In 2017 we awarded $7,500 to implement programs in 13 schools and youth groups and $4,000 in scholarships to 3 deserving seniors from the region.
+Since 2002 we have awarded $220,465.

 2 days, 1,530 registrants, 1 bad storm Saturday’s 50-, 20 & 10-mile Bike Rides saw excellent weather and wonderful scenery followed by an outstanding spread of refreshments provided by our Presenting Sponsor, Dietz & Watson.
 212 bicyclists pedaled the new courses and the feedback was positive.
 The Zumbathon attracted 52 super athletes who danced non-stop for 2 hours – what a work out!
 Also on Saturday Jaime’s Race for People with Special Needs had 14 entrants.
 The Zumbathon and Jaime’s Race participants also enjoyed the new Food Court.

 Sunday morning’s weather started nicely and the early forecast was favorable.
 The Prevention Education Expo had exhibits from many organizations promoting safe decisions.
 Grants were presented to 13 schools and scholarships were presented to 3 seniors.
 The World Championship Battle of the Belts was contested, and continues to serve as a reminder about staying safe by always buckling up when travelling in a motor vehicle.
 The new Food Court was fully stocked with an expansive spread of food for all to enjoy.

 Sean’s Run 5K is cancelled for the first time in 16 years